 Are you experiencing abnormal menstrual bleeding or a complete lack?
 If you are, then an endometrial biopsy may be required to determine the cause.
 An endometrial biopsy is a medical procedure in which a small sample of the endometrium (uterus lining) is collected and examined under a microscope1.
-This helps your doctor diagnosis bleeding problems, check for cancer, other cell abnormalities and the levels of the body’s hormones that affect the endometrium2.
+This helps your doctor diagnosis bleeding problems, check for cancer, other cell abnormalities and the levels of the body’s hormones that affect the endometrium.
 This procedure can usually be done at the doctor’s office.
-To see a specialist, visit the 67th Street OB/GYN Total Women’s Health Care for a list of our gynecologists in Manhattan.
+To see a specialist, click here to book an appointment with one of our gynecologists in NYC.

 When is an endometrial biopsy recommended?

-As a biopsy is an effective medical procedure used for diagnosing or ruling out certain diseases, your doctor may recommend this procedure if you are having any of the symptoms below:
+As an Endometrial biopsy is an effective medical procedure used for diagnosing or ruling out certain diseases, your doctor may recommend this procedure if you are having any of the symptoms below:

 - Abnormal/excessive menstrual bleeding.